gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

      end Increment;

-The ``Outputs`` parameter to ``Asm`` specifies that the result will be in the eax register and that it is to be stored in the ``Result`` variable.
+The ``Outputs`` parameter to ``Asm`` specifies that the result is in the ``eax`` register and that it is to be stored in the ``Result`` variable.

 The ``Inputs`` parameter looks much like the ``Outputs`` parameter, but with an ``Asm_Input`` attribute.
 The ``"="`` constraint, indicating an output value, is not present.

-You can have multiple input variables, in the same way that you can have more than one output variable.
+You can have multiple input variables in the same way you can have more than one output variable.

 The parameter count (%0, %1) etc, still starts at the first output statement, and continues with the input statements.

-Just as the ``Outputs`` parameter causes the register to be stored into the target variable after execution of the assembler statements, so does the ``Inputs`` parameter cause its variable to be loaded into the register before execution of the assembler statements.
+Just as the ``Outputs`` parameter causes the register to be stored into the target variable after execution of the assembler statements, the ``Inputs`` parameter causes its variable to be loaded into the register before execution of the assembler statements.

 Thus the effect of the ``Asm`` invocation is:

-* load the 32-bit value of ``Value`` into eax
+* load the 32-bit value of ``Value`` into ``eax``
 * execute the ``incl %eax`` instruction
 * store the contents of eax into the ``Result`` variable